 Students participate in inquiry-based dialogues about thematic groups of artworks with museum educators.
-Writing may be included on specific tours.
+Writing is included for some topics.

 GUIDED GALLERY TOUR TOPICS

 This tour is ideal for the first time art museum visitor, but also is a great way to see a range of the collection with any group!
 This tour engages students in careful observation, discussion, and interpretation of objects from a variety of time periods and parts of the world.
 Students strengthen critical thinking skills by learning to articulate their ideas about what they see and share those insights with classmates.

 Looking to Write (Grades 3 and up; 90-minute tour recommended)

 Make thoughtful observations and interpretations through engaging writing activities.
 A variety of writing prompts are a fun way for students to explore objects from different time periods and cultures while making connections to curricular objectives, and to think creatively.
 (Poetry connections may be made if requested in advance.)